sarkershantonu/sarkershantonu.github.io/_posts/2015/2015-10-08-java-thread-use.md

 gh-badge: [star,follow]
 comments: true
 ---
-In this article we are going to see how can we apply Java Threading.
+In this article we are going to see how can we apply [**Java Threading**](https://sarkershantonu.github.io/2015/10/08/java-thread-use/).
 This is very basic without Executor service.
 We can apply threading in two ways.
 - **Extending Thread class** : Which is self executable (can run directly)
 - **Implement runnable interface** : Which is not self executable , need to include a thread to execute this.